Safety measures in the William Robertson Wing

 In the event of a fire alarm, please follow the green fire exit signs to leave the building immediately by the nearest fire exit.

-We have taken all reasonable measures to ensure the health and safety of the occupants of all our buildings.
+The University has taken all reasonable measures to ensure the health and safety of the occupants of all buildings.
 However, if you have any concerns students should contact EdHelp for any enquiries relating to student services and Covid-19.
-Staff should contact their local area, service or department that their topic is relevant to and, if the enquiry is relating to Health and Safety specifically, to email@example.com.
+Staff should contact their local area, service or department that their topic is relevant to and, if the enquiry is relating to Health and Safety specifically, to firstname.lastname@example.org.